“Che” and “Perché”: Meaning

 Andiamo che è tardi.

-Let’s go cause it’s late.
+Let’s go because it’s late.

 Buy it because I know you like it.